gura-doc/gura-doc.github.io/document/library-reference/chapter-61.md

 <h1><span class="caption-index-1">61</span><a name="anchor-61"></a>xml Module</h1>
 <h2><span class="caption-index-2">61.1</span><a name="anchor-61-1"></a>Overview</h2>
 <p>
-The <code>xml</code> module provides measures to parse or compose XML documents.
+The <code class="highlighter-rouge">xml</code> module provides measures to parse or compose XML documents.
 </p>
 <p>
 There are two ways to parse an XML document as follows.
 </p>
 <p>
-One is to create an <code>xml.document</code> instance from a stream that contains all the XML elements with a tree structure.
+One is to create an <code class="highlighter-rouge">xml.document</code> instance from a stream that contains all the XML elements with a tree structure.
 This is an easy way to parse an XML document but consumes much memory.
-Below is an example to read an XML file <code>test.xml</code>:
+Below is an example to read an XML file <code class="highlighter-rouge">test.xml</code>:
 </p>
-<pre><code>doc = xml.document('test.xml')
+<pre class="highlight"><code>doc = xml.document('test.xml')
 // doc contains all the information of XML document
 </code></pre>
 <p>
-Another one is to create a class inherited <code>xml.parser</code> and implements event handlers that respond to tags, comments and texts, and then executes <code>xml.parser#parse()</code> method with it.
+Another one is to create a class inherited <code class="highlighter-rouge">xml.parser</code> and implements event handlers that respond to tags, comments and texts, and then executes <code class="highlighter-rouge">xml.parser#parse()</code> method with it.
 Below is an example to create a class that implements a handler for StartElement event:
 </p>
-<pre><code>Parser = class(xml.parser) {
+<pre class="highlight"><code>Parser = class(xml.parser) {
     StartElement(elem) = {
         printf('&lt;%s&gt;\n', elem.tagname)
     }